Treatment of Crohns disease (Chronic cicatrizing enteritis) in Germany

 - General well-being (in points)

-- Presence of signs of systemic inflammatory process
+- Presence of systemic inflammatory process signs

 - Inflammation of other organs

 All points are summed and multiplied by the coefficients.
 The process is considered to be active if the Best’s index exceeds 150 points.

 - Light stage.
 Best’s index is 150-220 points.
 An abdomen doesn’t hurt.
 There is no intoxication.
 Weight loss is not higher than 10% from the normal body mass.
 C-reactive protein level in the blood is normal.

 - Mild stage.
 Best’s index is 220-450 points.
 The body temperature is increased.
 There is pain in the abdomen, which increases with palpation.
 There is an anaemia in blood, the level of the C-reactive protein is higher than normal.
 Weight loss is more than 10% of normal body mass.

 - Severe stage.
 Best’s index is higher than 450 points.
 There is an expressed exhaustion.
 The body mass index is below 18 kg/m2.
 A patient has a severe fever.
 C-reactive protein level is much higher than normal.
 Symptoms of peritoneal irritation are determined.

 Best clinics for the Crohn's disease diagnostics in Germany: